eformsignen/eformsignen.github.io/help/chapter4.rst

 **⑤ Unchecked style**

-You can select the style of each component that is not selected.
+You can select the style of each field that is not selected.
 For unchecked style, checks display square boxes, radio buttons display circles, and circles display nothing.

 **⑥ Tooltip text**

-If you hover mouse over a component, the description you entered in the tooltip text will be displayed.
+If you hover mouse over a field, the description you entered in the tooltip text will be displayed.
 In the eformsign app, this will be displayed at the top center of the keypad.

 .. _select2:

 Radio
 --------------------

-The Radio component is used for checking which item is selected among multiple items.
+The Radio field is used for checking which item is selected among multiple items.
 When data is downloaded in the CSV format, the selected item will be displayed.

-**Component Properties**
+**Field Properties**

 .. figure:: resources/Radio-component-properties_web.png
-   :alt: Setting Radio Component Properties
+   :alt: Setting Radio Field Properties
    :width: 250px

 **① ID**

-In **Component Properties**, make sure that all the selected radio buttons are assigned the same ID.
+In **Field Properties**, make sure that all the selected radio buttons are assigned the same ID.

 For example, if there are six choices available in a multiple choice question, assign ‘question1’ as the ID for all of them.
 In the example shown below, the IDs of all the items are set to the same "question 1".

 .. figure:: resources/radio-items-should-have-same-ID_web.png
-   :alt: Example of Setting a Radio Component
+   :alt: Example of Setting a Radio Field
    :width: 700px

 **② Who can fill this out**
-Selects who is allowed or required to fill out the component.
+Selects who is allowed or required to fill out the field.

 **③ Items**

-Items with the same ID are shown in the item list of the component properties window and you can edit text easily.
+Items with the same ID are shown in the item list of the field properties window and you can edit text easily.

 **④ Selected style**

-You can specify the style of each component in **Component Properties**.
+You can specify the style of each field in **Field Properties**.
 The black circle set as the default style, and you can change it to another style in the dropdown menu.

 .. tip::